alexnathanson/brightsign_simplefilenetworking_autoconfig_/README.md

-# brightsign_simplefilenetworking_autoconfig
+# brightsign_simplefilenetworking_autosync
-Autoconfiguration files for Brightsign LS423 Simple File Networking based on unique device ID
+Automatically syncs Brightsign LS423 players to a server directory (based on unique device ID) for Simple File Networking.

 <p>
   The purpose of this is to be able to have 1 master config directory per Brightsign model that can be placed on the device and it will automatically connect to the LAN media server.